 - Time Required: 01:30 Hrs

-Library, History Museum, Landmark, Historical Site, War Memorial, Cemetery, Family And Kids, Specialty Museums, Green House, Landmarks, Historic And Protected Sites
+- Tags: Library, History Museums, Landmark, Historical Site, War Memorial, Cemetery, Family And Kids, Specialty Museums, Green House, Landmarks, Historic And Protected Sites

 James Brown, a plantation owner, built the house for his large family in 1952.
 It changed owners twice, and was owned by a Mrs. Dorsey, family friend to Jefferson Davis himself.
 Davis, who wanted a quiet place to retire with his books and writings, fell in love with the house, and on Mrs. Dorsey’s death, inherited it.
 Today, it serves as a memorial to Davis and the Confederate Soldier.
 Some of the house was destroyed by Hurricane Kartina; these have been reconstructed.
 Highlights are: